18 Top-Rated Day Trips from Seattle, WA

 On the eastern outskirts of Seattle, the city of Bellevue lies in a picturesque setting in front of the Cascade Mountains.
 It is a rather prosperous and growing community that attracts commuters from the surrounding areas.

-The Bellevue Arts Museum is the primary attraction, featuring changing exhibits, programs, lectures, and workshops.
+The Bellevue Arts Museum is a primary attraction, featuring changing exhibits, programs, lectures, and workshops.
 With free entry, the Bellevue Botanical Garden is also a popular place to visit.
 The gardens cover 53 verdant acres and feature Washington's showy state flower, the rhododendron.

 For some window shopping in a relaxed atmosphere, Bellevue Square has a reputation as one of the best shopping malls in the Seattle metro, with more than 200 stores and 50 restaurants to choose from.
 Other shopping and dining opportunities line the downtown district of Bellevue.